sprestridge/sprestridge.github.io/_posts/2017-09-24-Developing-A-Research-Question.md

 >While a widely used concept in the social sciences, authoritarianism has been neglected in research on death penalty support.
 The few existing studies on the association tend to be limited by the lack of an integrated theory, reliance on bivariate analysis, local and often nonrepresentative samples, and use of data from the 1960s.
 In addition, the large majority of death penalty support studies from the last quarter century have omitted authoritarianism from their models.
 The present study addresses these issues and tests an updated integrated model incorporating measures from alternative symbolic orientations (e.g., fundamentalism, conservatism), instrumentalism (e.g., crime victimization, fear), and demographic controls.
 The analysis is based on aggregated data from the General Social Surveys.
 A multivariate logistic regression analysis finds that, controlling for the symbolic and instrumental covariates of authoritarianism, authoritarianism is a leading predictor of death penalty support.
 The results provide a more accurate understanding of the foundations of support for the death penalty.
 Fully specified models of death penalty support need to include authoritarianism.
 The link between authoritarianism, an orientation thought to be inconsistent with basic democratic values, and death penalty support may serve to delegitimate the death penalty in policy debates.

-Using the search terms "criminal justice system racist" at Google Scholar yielded the following select citations:
+Using the search terms "_criminal justice system racist_" at Google Scholar yielded the following select citations:

 Davis, A. (1996). _Benign Neglect of Racism in the Criminal Justice System_.
 Michigan Law Review, 94(6), 1660-1686. doi:10.2307/1289965